heyLu/expandr/README.md

-# expandr - For people who like real urls.
+# expandr - For people who like real variable names.

 expandr is a tiny web service that expands shortened urls into their actual form.
 It's for people who like to see where the links they click